Wolfjawan/matrix/README.md

 ## MATRIX

-This small project is a background matrix build with react, js, and css
+This is a small background matrix, build with reactJS, HTML and CSS

 ### `yarn`
 Install dependencies